 While buying a car over state lines can be complicated, it’s not impossible.
 There are several extra steps you need to take, especially after you purchase your vehicle.
 And it might cost you more than buying closer to home.

-Can I get a loan when I want to buy a car in another state?
+Can I buy a car in another state?